danbev/learning-assembly/arm/README.md

 ```assembly
     ldr     x1, =msg
 ```
+The `=` sign in this case means to use the LDR pseudo instruction.

 The following example loads the value found in the memory location in r0 into
 ra: